php/php-windows-builder/README.md

 If the required Visual Studio version is not installed, for the first time you try to build the PHP extension, the module will try to install the required Visual Studio components automatically.

 Then, you can build the PHP extension by using the `Invoke-PhpBuildExtension` command.
-- To build a php extension, you can use the `ExtensionUrl` input.
+- To build a php extension from a git repository, you can use the `ExtensionUrl` input.
 It supports a git repository URL as value.
 - To build a specific version of the extension, you can use the `ExtensionRef` input.
 It supports a git reference, e.g., a tag or a branch as value.
 - To build the extension for a specific PHP version, you can use the `PhpVersion` input.
 It supports values in major.minor format, e.g., 7.4, 8.0, etc.
 - To build the extension for a 32-bit or a 64-bit PHP version, you can use the `Arch` input.
 It supports values `x64` and `x86`.